oriskami/oriskami-php/README.md

 - You can sign up for a Ubivar account at https://my.ubivar.com.
 - PHP 5.3.3 and later.
-- If you are using PHP 5.2, you can download v1.18.0 ([zip](https://github.com/ubivar/ubivar-php/archive/v1.18.0.zip), [tar.gz](https://github.com/ubivar/ubivar-php/archive/v1.18.0.tar.gz)) from our [releases page](https://github.com/ubivar/ubivar-php/releases).
-This version will continue to work with new versions of the Ubivar API for all common uses.
-This legacy version may be included via `require_once("/path/to/ubivar-php/lib/Ubivar.php");`, and used like:

 ## Development

 To run the tests, you will need a Ubivar test API key (from your [Ubivar dashboard](https://my.ubivar.com))

 To run tests, first install [PHPUnit](http://packagist.org/packages/phpunit/phpunit) via [Composer](http://getcomposer.org/):
 ```php